sbs24043/assignments/thesis/federated-learning/README.md

 ## Run with the Simulation Engine

-In the `elena-test` directory, use `flwr run` to run a local simulation:
+In the `federated-learning` directory, use `flwr run` to run a local simulation:

 ```bash
 flwr run .